clairvoyage/cse15l-lab-reports-sp24/lab-report1.md

 ```
 absolute path: `/Users/merlin/Documents/coding/CSE15L/lecture1`
 explanation: Listed file's relative path.
+error?
+No

 ### `cat`
 - no arguments:
 ```
   merlin@Merlins-MacBook-Air lecture1 % cat

-  ^C
+  silly
+  silly
 ```
 absolute path: `/Users/merlin/Documents/coding/CSE15L/lecture1`
-explanation: Cat prints the contents of a file.
-Without a file as an argument, it prints nothing.
+explanation: `cat` prints the contents of a file.
+Without a file as an argument, it copies what you typed into the terminal until you exit the command.
+error?
+No

 - directory as argument:
 ```